 - Assisting a large paint manufacturer with issues resulting from a major, fatal explosion in one of its facilities

-- Representing a major sign and label manufacturer in a suit related to costs spent remediating pollution on a Superfund site in Ohio
+- Representing a major sign and label manufacturer in a suit related to costs spent remediating pollution on a Superfund site

-- Representing a large chemical company in suit alleging that the company sold products containing PCBs which have been released into the state’s waterways
+- Representing a large chemical company in a suit alleging that the company sold products containing PCBs which have been released into the state’s waterways

 - Representing a client in defense of class action claims in connection with a deep well injection facility and follow-on coverage litigation against the client’s insurers